 How Common is Hepatitis C?

 The U.S. Centers for Disease Control estimate that 2.4 million Americans are living with hepatitis C. Over half of these infections are suspected to be asymptomatic with those infected unaware that they have the disease.
 Chronic hepatitis C related cirrhosis is the most common cause of death from this condition.
 Chronic liver disease is one of the leading causes of death in the United States with approximately 50,000 deaths in a given year.

 Signs and Symptoms

-Most individuals with chronic hepatitis C infection have no symptoms besides fatigue.
-Those who go on to develop liver cirrhosis may have the following complications:
+Most individuals with chronic hepatitis C infection have no symptoms, others may only have mild fatigue as a symptom.
+Those who go on to develop liver cirrhosis typically present with the following complications:

 - Confusion – hepatic encephalopathy

 - Swelling in the legs – lower extremity edema

 - Ascites – accumulation of fluid within the abdomen

 - Spontaneous bacterial peritonitis (SBP) - Infection of the abdominal fluid